thatryan/dotfiles/README.md

 #### See if I want need to keep or add/remove apps

+* Copy notes from Bear app and save to dropbox for import
 * read `brew list` and `brew cask list` to see whats worth reinstalling
 * read `npm list -g --depth=0` to see global npm packages
 * read `gem list` to see current gem files